trueberryless-org/blog/starlight/src/content/docs/blog/setup-kubernetes-with-cilium-and-cloudflare.md

                           key: api-token
 ```

-You can apply a file to the Kubernetes cluster, by running this k8s command:
+You can apply a file to the Kubernetes cluster, by running this k8s (also k3s) command:

 ```bash
 kubectl apply -f cluster-issuer.yaml